isislab-unisa/aws-build-cluster-script/README.md

 ## Testing

-This script was tested by building a cluster of size 8 using AMI StarCluster ami-52a0c53b (Linux Ubuntu) on t2.micro (using the commands shown for the MPI cluster example) and it should work with all Ubuntu-based AMIs.
+This script was tested by building a cluster of size 8 using AMI StarCluster ami-52a0c53b (Linux Ubuntu) on T2.Micro and M4.Large (using the commands shown for the MPI cluster example) and it should work with all Ubuntu-based AMIs.

 ## Author